Friday, November 1, 2024

 Dr. Boatwright’s gateways were dedicated on June 6, 1916.
 “We regard it as a pious duty to mark this place where for eighty years our college has stood,” he told the crowd assembled on the corner of Ryland and Grace as the bronze plaque on the base was unveiled.
 In his address he also urged one of the school’s original structures, Haxall Hall (which still stands on the northeast corner of Grace and Lombardy), be reproduced on the Westhampton campus as a further memorial to the origins of the old Richmond College.

-The plaque was unveiled in 1916 to commemorate the original campus of Richmond College.
+This plaque was unveiled in 1916 to commemorate the original campus of Richmond College.
+It was mounted on the southeast pylon facing Ryland.

 Sigma Phi Epsilon fraternity added their own bronze plaque to the base of one of the eastern gateways, perhaps in 1926 when they had a national convention in Richmond to celebrate their 25th anniversary.
 The fraternity was founded in 1901 by twelve students in Ryland Hall and moved with the rest of the school to the present location at the University of Richmond.
 Sigma Phi Epsilon now has more than two hundred chapters and 14,000 members across the world.